Renormalization of bosonic quadratic Hamiltonians involving rank-one perturbations: Proof of Theorem

-strongly on $\Fcal$. \end{lemma} \begin{proof} We recall that there is no canonical choice of Bogoliubov transformation associated to operators $U$ and $V$.
+strongly on $\Fcal$. \end{lemma} \begin{proof} We recall that $\Omega$ is the vacuum and that there is no canonical choice of Bogoliubov transformation associated to operators $U$ and $V$.
 Therefore we can choose the transformations to have convergence.
 First, we set a choice of $\mathbb{U}_{\lambda}$.
 Then, for each $n \in \N$, we choose $\mathbb{U}_{\lambda, n}$ such that